Cheese is happening here. But it wasn’t always so.

 I’ve always figured it’s my role to bring attention where it’s due.
 That can be challenging from an in-box cluttered with way too much inconsequential stuff.
 But this week an announcement popped up from Les Amis du Fromage.
 And the news is significant: Les Amis’ co-founder and matriach (she’ll kill me for that!)
-Alice Spurrell is retiring; and handing the reins to daughter Allison Spurrell, who takes over as the cheese specialist’s president.
+Alice Spurrell is retiring.
+She’s handing the reins to daughter Allison Spurrell, who takes over as president.

-That’s why, in 1985, when the Spurrells started Les Amis du Fromage (as a sideline to their Menu Setters catering company) the response was overwhelming.
-I can recall heading over to 10th and Alma, where, rain or shine, a bunch of us cheese freaks would happily line up outside to get some superb Camembert, Brie de Meaux, Bleu des Causses, ´Epoisses, Tomme … or whatever.
+That’s why, in 1985, when the Spurrells started Les Amis du Fromage (as a sideline to their Menu Setters catering company).
+The response was overwhelming.
+I can recall heading over to 10th and Alma, There, rain or shine, a bunch of us fromage freaks would happily line up outside to get some superb Camembert, Brie de Meaux, Bleu des Causses, ´Epoisses, Tomme … or whatever.
 Over time the range expanded to include plenty of Spanish, Italian and other cheeses.
 And Canada, especially Quebec and more recently BC, was far from ignored.

-Later came the move to bigger premises as well as a couple more stores, and bold experiments, such as the (sadly) now closed Au Petit Chavignol restaurant (a cheese and—yes—Riesling emporium) that didn’t quite make it.
+Later came the move to bigger premises as well as a couple more stores.
+Plus bold experiments, such as the (sadly) now closed Au Petit Chavignol restaurant (a cheese and—yes—Riesling emporium) that didn’t quite make it.

-Somewhere along the way they got me hooked on those little packets of Stilton and Walnut cheese sticks—just big enough to get you through the drive home.
-Also, our family sometimes juggles ridiculous schedules: to the rescue come Allison’s delicious and healthy, frozen home made dinners—that pre-dated the HMR (Home Meal Replacement) craze by more than a decade.
+Somewhere along the way they got me hooked on those little packets of Stilton and Walnut cheese sticks.
+Just big enough to get you through the drive home.
+Also, our family sometimes juggles ridiculous schedules.
+To the rescue come Allison’s delicious and healthy, frozen home made dinners.
+They pre-dated the HMR (Home Meal Replacement) craze by more than a decade.
 And then there’s the free loan of a proper pot (or raclette machine) when you buy their cheese fondue.
 Although you’ll eventually buy your own ‘serious’ pot!

 All that didn’t happen by chance.
 Alice Spurrell became a Master of Cheese and both she and Allison are in demand as professional judges.
-They’ve worked tirelessly with the restaurant trade to educate chefs and servers about cheese, and cheese and wine pairing; and their evening classes are as popular as ever.
+They’ve worked tirelessly with the restaurant trade to educate chefs, servers and somms.
+And their evening classes are as popular as ever.